Subdivision 1. Reimbursable costs. (a) The board shall provide reimbursement to eligible applicants for reimbursable costs.

 (1) the agency was given notice of the release as required by section 115.061;

-(1) the reasonable determination by the agency that the noncompliance poses a threat to the environment;
+(1) the reasonable determination by the agency of the environmental impact of the noncompliance;

 (2) whether the noncompliance was negligent, knowing, or willful;

-(4) the amount of reimbursement reduction recommended by the commissioner; and
+(4) the amount of reimbursement reduction recommended by the commissioner.

-(k) An applicant may request that the board issue a multiparty check that includes each lender who advanced funds to pay the costs of the corrective action or to each contractor or consultant who provided corrective action services.
-This request must be made by filing with the board a document, in a form prescribed by the board, indicating the identity of the applicant, the identity of the lender, contractor, or consultant, the dollar amount, and the location of the corrective action.
-The applicant must submit a request for the issuance of a multiparty check for each application submitted to the board.
-Payment under this paragraph does not constitute the assignment of the applicant's right to reimbursement to the consultant, contractor, or lender.
-The board has no liability to an applicant for a payment issued as a multiparty check that meets the requirements of this paragraph.
+(k) An applicant may assign the right to receive reimbursement to each lender who advanced funds to pay the costs of the corrective action or to each contractor or consultant who provided corrective action services.
+An assignment must be made by filing with the board a document, in a form prescribed by the board, indicating the identity of the applicant, the identity of the assignee, the dollar amount of the assignment, and the location of the corrective action.
+An assignment signed by the applicant is valid unless terminated by filing a termination with the board, in a form prescribed by the board, which must include the written concurrence of the assignee.
+The board shall maintain an index of assignments filed under this paragraph.
+The board shall pay the reimbursement to the applicant and to one or more assignees by a multiparty check.
+The board has no liability to an applicant for a payment under an assignment meeting the requirements of this paragraph.

 Subd.
 3a.
 Eligibility of other persons.
 A person who has taken corrective action may apply to the board for reimbursement under subdivision 3 if the board determines that: